Harvey Feldman

-Harvey Julien Feldman (June 25, 1931 – February 24, 2009) was a diplomat of the United States, best known for planning the 1972 Nixon visit to China.
+Harvey Julien Feldman (June 25, 1931 – February 24, 2009) was an American diplomat best known for planning the 1972 Nixon visit to China.

 Personal life

 Feldman was born in Brooklyn, New York.
 He attended the University of Chicago as both an undergraduate and a master's student in Chinese studies, receiving his M.A. in 1954.
 While still a student in 1952, he married his first wife, Carolina (Carol) Borja Feldman, a classmate at the University of Chicago.
 Their marriage ended in divorce.
 After their divorce, she died in 1981.
 He married his second wife Laura Sherman in 1976.

 Career

 Feldman served in Hong Kong for eight years, Taiwan for six, and Japan for four years.
 As a member of the Policy Planning Staff of the State Department, he helped plan U.S. president Richard Nixon's first visit to China in 1972.
 He continued involvement with the process of relations with China when he became the Director of the Office of Republic of China Affairs in September 1977.
 In that capacity, he and Lee Marks began to draft the Taiwan Relations Act at the request of Richard Holbrooke; the act would be passed into law in 1979.
 He also created the American Institute in Taiwan which replaced the U.S. embassy in Taipei after relations were shifted to Beijing.
 On August 2, 1979, he was appointed to the position of U.S. ambassador to Papua New Guinea and the Solomon Islands, resident in Port Moresby, the capital of PNG; he held that position until May 25, 1981.
 He later served as an alternative U.S. representative to the United Nations, an ambassadorial-rank position and his final role in the State Department.
 He retired in 1986.